Drug ring busted: Airport baggage handlers, gang members charged - NZ Herald

-More people involved in drug smuggling across New Zealand's borders have been arrested - including baggage handlers and gang members.
+They face a number of counts of conspiring to import the drug throughout the year.

-Police confirmed they had arrested several baggage handlers and gangsters as part of an ongoing operation with NZ Customs into alleged drug smuggling into the country.
+The group is scheduled to appear at Auckland District Court this afternoon.

-Police are due to give more details at a media conference in Auckland this afternoon.
+Police are due to give more details at a media conference in Auckland at 2pm today.
+You can watch the press conference live here.

-Today's arrests comes after the recent arrest of 14 men and women last month in a joint operation between New Zealand Police and Customs.
+Today's arrests come after the recent arrest of 14 men and women last month in a joint operation between New Zealand Police and Customs.

 It was revealed an organised criminal group was involved in smuggling, or conspiring to smuggle, close to 500kg of methamphetamine from Malaysia and the United States into New Zealand between January and October this year.